 The Corporation's common shares trade on the Toronto Stock Exchange under the trading symbol ALS.
-The common shares were listed for trading on January 15, 2007, prior to which they were listed for trading on the TSX Venture Exchange.
+The common shares were listed for trading on the Toronto Stock Exchange on January 15, 2007, prior to which they were listed for trading on the TSX Venture Exchange.